FuzzingLabs/sol-azy/docs/src/installation.md

 # Installation

-This page describes how to set up Sol-azy and its required dependencies.
+This page describes how to set up sol-azy and its required dependencies.

 ---